Nigeria: Military

 The Nigerian Armed Forces are the combined military forces of Nigeria.
+The Nigerian military is the largest and widely recognised as the strongest military in Sub-Saharan-Africa, ranking third overall on the African continent, only behind Egypt and Algeria.
 It consists of three uniformed service branches: the Nigerian Army, Nigerian Navy, and Nigerian Air Force.
 The President of Nigeria functions as the commander-in-chief of the armed forces, exercising his constitutional authority through the Ministry of Defence, which is responsible for the management of the military and its personnel.
 The operational head of the AFN is the Chief of the Defence Staff, who is subordinate to the Nigerian Defence Minister.
 With a force of more than 223,000 active personnel, the Nigerian military is one of the largest uniformed combat services in Africa.